Guide to the 2026 Summer of Plunder Campaign Map

 Are locations owned by “Nations” or “Alliances”?

-What Happens to Troops in the SE Theater when it is “shut down”?
+What happens to Troops in the SE Theater when it is “shut down”?

 Those “Troops” on your locations will become unavailable, so it will be prudent to try to use the Oak & Iron Sea Routes to ferry troops out of that theater into more useful locations before the end of Week 6.
+But if you do it too soon or abandon the region, you may allow your opponents to grab some undefended regions and gain easy points.
+Strategic decisions are tough and part of the fun!

 What do the different region colors on the map mean?

 Nothing (for the campaign).
-This map is a historical map from 1710, and the colors represent how the creator divided different major territories.
+This map is a historical map from 1710, and the colors represent how the creator divided the different major territories.

 How are Attacks determined?